Nenkai/relink-modding/docs/models/exporting.md

 ## Exporting

-!!! tip

-    Currently, the Blender exporter can only be used with existing .minfo files.

 In Blender:

-* In File :material-arrow-right: Export :material-arrow-right: Granblue Fantasy Relink .minfo
+* In File :material-arrow-right: Export :material-arrow-right: Granblue Fantasy Relink .mmesh
-* Select the `.minfo` file of the edited model.
+* Choose the path to export the mesh to.

-This will create a new `.mmesh` file and a `.json` file.
-Copy the `.mmesh` file into every LOD folder (`model\lod0`, `model\lod1`, etc).
+This will create a new `.mmesh` file, a `.skeleton` file, and a `.json` file.
+Copy the `.mmesh` file into every LOD folder (`model_streaming\lod0`, `model_streaming\lod1`, etc).
+If you have modified the skeleton, copy it to the .minfo directory.

 ## Editing the MInfo